W-O-F/Vlomger/README.md

 ### Technology used

-For the front end part we have used HTML, CSS, javascript, jQuery and for the backend part we have used NodeJs, ExpressJs and ProjectJS.
+For the front end part we have used HTML, CSS, javascript, jQuery and for the backend part we have used NodeJs, ExpressJs and PassportJS for authentication
-Our website is currently hosted on the MongoDB Atlas where the data from this website is stored.
+Our website is currently hosted on the Heroku and database is currently on MongoDB where the data of this website is stored.

 ### Features:
-In our blogging website we have designed a login and signup page using HTML, CSS, Javascript and jQuery, and also we have integrated it with the GOOGLE, Facebook and Github.
+In our blogging website we have designed a login and signup page using HTML, CSS, Javascript and jQuery, and also we have integrated it with GOOGLE, Facebook and Github OAUTH using PassportJS
 We have created a nice UI for our website using fonts ________________, properties like ______________

 Apart from it we have used the API for the weather forcast, number of cases of covid in india and number of views on our website.